vin136/Solar-forcast/literature_survey.md

 - predict 10 min futer irradiance
 - the CNN model was given five pairs of images, long and short exposures, taken every two minutes from time t to t − 8 min.
+- Architecture: CNN for image, followed by concatenating the auxillary features.

 Studied various architectures
 1. CNN